WELCOME TO RIVERDALE CITY'S

 Riverdale City participates in the Military "Community Covenant" Program.

 For details click here.

-Riverdale City held a special ceremony on Veterans Day, Friday, November 11, 2016 at 10:00 a.m. at the Riverdale Veterans Memorial.
-Colonel David R. Dunklee from Hill AFB, Utah was the guest speaker.
+Riverdale City held a special ceremony on Veterans Day, Saturday, November 11, 2017 at 10:00 a.m. at the Riverdale Veterans Memorial.
+Colonel David Smith from Hill AFB, Utah was the guest speaker.
 A flag ceremony was conducted by the Utah Military Academy.
-Musical tributes were sung by a quartet of Riverdale residents.
+Musical tributes were sung by the Washington Terrace Elementary Choir.
 Thank you to all who participated in and attended this moving ceremony.

 MESSAGE FROM MAYOR SEARLE

 During the month of October 2015 the Riverdale Veterans Memorial received a new look.
 When the memorial was dedicated on Veterans Day 2010, the memorial displayed many pictures depicting the wars our Veterans have participated in.
 Some of these pictures had cracked and faded during the past five years and were in need of replacement.
 Retired Air Force Veteran David Leahy and Retired Navy Veteran Charles Kerkvliet, both members of the Riverdale City Veterans Advisory Group, recognizing the need to replace these pictures, quickly did some research and came up with some ideas for the pictures on the two islands needing replacement.

 The memorial island that had provided a display of the sinking of the battleship U.S.S.
 Utah during the attack on Pearl Harbor, now has a pictorial display of the History of the U.S. Flag.
 The memorial island to the north that displayed the Uniform Code of Military Justice and other wartime photographs, now has a pictorial display of the many conflicts the United States has been in beginning with the revolutionary war.